saeedalig/mern-app-gitops/README.md

 ## Introduction
 This document provides a step-by-step guide for deploying a MERN (MongoDB, Express, React, Node.js) application to a Kubernetes cluster using ArgoCD and Kustomize following the `GitOps` principles.
-This setup supports multiple environments such as `staging` and `production`.
+This setup supports multiple environments such as `prod` and `production`.

 ## How GitOps Works with Kubernetes
 **Git Repository as the Source of Truth:**